thunderrabbit/barefoot_rob/content/events/2023/04/22cuddle-party-event-in-tokyo.en.md

 Comfortable clothes/pajamas (more drawstrings, less lace)

 Blankets, pillows, or other soft items to enhance your experience are optional.

+We will have bottled water, tea, and breath-friendly snacks.
+Feel free to bring your own if you prefer.

 Please do NOT wear heavy scents or perfumes, as people may be sensitive to them.
 Please shower and lightly deodorize if desired, but skip the scented products.

 #### When

-Saturday 22 April 2023, 12:30 until as late as 17:45(*)
+Saturday 22 April 2023

+Doors will open at 12:30.

-Please arrive between 12:30 and 12:50.
-If you arrive after 13:00, you will not be admitted.
+Please arrive between 12:30 and 12:50

-(*) We will finish by 17:45.
-You may leave earlier if you like.
+so we can be settled and start our Welcome Circle at 13:00.

+To maintain the integrity of the container, no one will be admitted after we start the Welcome Circle.
+Allowing late arrivals could disrupt the flow of introductions and discussions about boundaries and consent that help establish the supportive environment of the cuddle party.

+The Welcome Circle will last around an hour, then you are welcome to stay for
+Self-Directed Connection, socializing, and snacks.
+The space will be available until 17:45.

 #### Where